 The vertical speed indicator (VSI) is depicted in a "worm" format providing analog and digital representation of VSI in fpm or m/s depending upon the setting of the "Speed Units" system limit.
-A red line is optionally included at the rotorcraft's published VSI limit.

 The pilot-settable VSI bug setting can be set in increments of 100 fpm or 1 m/s resolution.
 The vertical speed bug is used either as a visual reference, or as a control parameter for climbs or descents.
 It is mutually exclusive with the airspeed bug.
-When applicable, the VSI scale can include a red line at the rotorcraft's VSI limit.

-Altitude in Feet: 700 fpm Descent
+Altitude in Feet: 600 fpm descent

-Altitude in Meters: 6 m/s Climb
+Altitude in Meters: 6 m/s climb

-Figure 2-21: VSI
+Figure 2-24: VSI